MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 <Label Text="Use size 72" FontSize="72" />
 ```

-To specify mulitple `Font` settings, combine the required settings into a single font attribute string.
+To specify multiple `Font` settings, combine the required settings into a single font attribute string.
 The font attribute string should be formatted as `"[font-face],[attributes],[size]"`.
-The order of the parameters is important, all parameters are optional, and mulitple `attributes` can be specified, for example:
+The order of the parameters is important, all parameters are optional, and multiple `attributes` can be specified, for example:

 ```xaml
 <Label Text="Small bold text" FontAttributes="Bold" FontSize="Micro" />